-Let's make these concepts concrete with our first RL environment: I created this very simple environment for this book; I call it the Bandit Walk (BW).
+Let's make these concepts concrete with our first RL environment.
+I created this very simple environment for this book; I call it the bandit walk (BW).

-BW is a very simple grid-world (GW) environment.
-GWs are a common type of environments for studying RL algorithms that are grids of any size.
-GWs can have any model (transition and reward functions) you can think of, and can make any kind of actions available.
+BW is a simple grid-world (GW) environment.
+GWs are a common type of environment for studying RL algorithms that are grids of any size.
+GWs can have any model (transition and reward functions) you can think of and can make any kind of actions available.

-But, they all commonly make move actions available to the agent: LEFT, DOWN, RIGHT, UP (or WEST, SOUTH, EAST, NORTH, which is more precise because the agent has no heading and usually has no visibility of the full grid, but cardinal directions can also be more confusing).
-And, of course, each action with the logical transitions; E.g. a left moves the agent left most of the time, etc. Also, they all tend to have a fully-observable discrete state and observation spaces (that is state == observation) with integers representing the cell id location of the agent.
-A "Walk" is a special case of grid-world environments with a single row.
+But, they all commonly make move actions available to the agent: Left, Down, Right, Up (or West, South, East, North, which is more precise because the agent has no heading and usually has no visibility of the full grid, but cardinal directions can also be more confusing).
+And, of course, each action corresponds with its logical transition: Left goes left, and Right goes right.
+Also, they all tend to have a fully observable discrete state and observation spaces (that is, state equals observation) with integers representing the cell id location of the agent.
+A "walk" is a special case of grid-world environments with a single row.
+In reality, what I call a "walk" is more commonly referred to as a "Corridor."
+But, in this book, I use the term "walk" for all the grid-world environments with a single row.

-BW is a walk with 3 states, but only 1 non-terminal state.
+The bandit walk (BW) is a walk with three states, but only one non-terminal state.
 Environments that have a single non-terminal state are called "bandit" environments.
-"Bandit" here is an analogy to slot machines, which are also known as "one-armed bandits"; they have one arm and, if you like gambling, can empty your pockets, just like a bandit would.
+"Bandit" here is an analogy to slot machines, which are also known as "one-armed bandits"; they have one arm and, if you like gambling, can empty your pockets, the same way a bandit would.

-BW has just 2 actions available: a left (action 0) and an right (action 1) action.
-BW has a deterministic transition function: a left actions moves the agent to the left, and a right action moves the agent to the right.
-The reward signal is a +1 when landing on the right-most cell, 0 otherwise.
+The BW environment has just two actions available: a Left (action 0) and an Right (action 1) action.
+BW has a deterministic transition function: a Left action always moves the agent to the Left, and a Right action always moves the agent to the right.
+The reward signal is a +1 when landing on the rightmost cell, 0 otherwise.
 The agent starts in the middle cell.